Package Leaflet: Information for the User

-Gracial tablets
+Gracial Tablets

-desogestrel / etinilestradiol
+desogestrel / ethinylestradiol

-Read this prospect thoroughly before starting to take this medication, because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Gracial is indicated to prevent pregnancy.
+Gracial is indicated for the prevention of pregnancy.

-General Considerations
+General considerations

 Do not take Gracial

 If you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
-Your doctor will discuss with you what other form of contraception would be more suitable.See also the section “When to have special care with Gracial”.
+Your doctor will discuss with you what other form of contraception would be more suitable.
+See also the section "When should you be extra careful with Gracial".

-If any of these circumstances occur for the first time while using the pill, do not take more and consult your doctor immediately.
+If any of these circumstances occur for the first time while using the pill, do not take any more and consult your doctor immediately.
 In the meantime, use non-hormonal contraceptive measures.

-Do not take Gracial if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir or glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir (see also the section Taking Gracial with other medications).
+Do not take Gracial if you have hepatitis C and are taking medicines that contain ombitasvir/paritaprevir/ritonavir and dasabuvir or glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir (see also the section "Taking Gracial with other medicines").

-Warnings and Precautions
+Warnings and precautions

-When to consult your doctor?
-Seek urgent medical assistance
+When should you consult your doctor?
+Seek urgent medical attention

-For a description of the symptoms of these serious side effects, see “How to recognize a blood clot”. |
+To get a description of the symptoms of these serious side effects, see "How to recognize a blood clot". |

 Before starting treatment with Gracial

-Inform your doctor if you suffer from any of the following conditions.
+Tell your doctor if you suffer from any of the following conditions.

-Mental disorders:
+Psychiatric disorders:

 Some women who use hormonal contraceptives like Gracial have reported depression or a depressed mood.
-Depression can be severe and sometimes may induce suicidal thoughts.
+Depression can be severe and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

-Once treatment with Gracial has started
+Once you have started treatment with Gracial

 Contact your doctor as soon as possible in the following cases:

-For a description of the symptoms of these serious side effects, see “How to recognize a blood clot”.
+To get a description of the symptoms of these serious side effects, see "How to recognize a blood clot".

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Gracial increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like Gracial increases your risk of having a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-term effects or, very rarely, they can be fatal.

 HOW TO RECOGNIZE A BLOOD CLOT

-Seek urgent medical assistanceif you notice any of the following signs or symptoms.
+Seek urgent medical attention if you notice any of the following signs or symptoms.

-Do you experience any of these signs? | What may you be suffering from? |
+Are you experiencing any of these signs? | What might you be suffering from? |

 | Deep vein thrombosis |

-If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a milder condition like a common cold. | Pulmonary embolism |
+If you are unsure, consult a doctor, as some of these symptoms, such as cough or shortness of breath, can be confused with a milder condition like a respiratory infection (e.g., a "common cold"). | Pulmonary embolism |

 Symptoms that occur more frequently in one eye: